FormIt3D/autodesk-formit-360-windows-help-old/tool-library/groups.md

 # Groups

-One of the most basic, and important techniques in FormIt workflows involves Grouping.
-Groups allow you to keep your geometry from 'sticking together'.
-In addition Groups allow you to set up parent + child relationships between copied elements - so if you update one, they both update.
-Learn more about Groups [here](/Building-the-Farnsworth-House/Grouping-Objects.md)
+One of the most basic, and important techniques in FormIt workflows involves grouping. groups allow you to keep your geometry from 'sticking together'.
+In addition groups allow you to set up parent + child relationships between copied elements - so if you update one, they both update.
+Learn more about groups [here](/Building-the-Farnsworth-House/Grouping-Objects.md)

 Groups can be created and edited in two ways - either from the context menu or from the main toolbar.